deparsoul/RetroDelta/example/README.md

 # Example

-This directory contains examples used to demonstrate the functionality of this project.
+This directory contains skins from various authors used to demonstrate the usage of this project.

-These examples are included with permission from the original authors.
+The respective files and materials belong to their respective authors.
 Please respect their work and do not redistribute without proper attribution.

+For more detailed information about each skin, including the original author and relevant links, please refer to the README file in the respective subdirectory.

 ## Acknowledgements